 If your claim isn’t successful, then you will not be responsible for covering their costs.
 Your solicitor is paid via a small percentage taken from your compensation following a successful claim.

-You are free to take or leave the advice we give, and we won’t ever push you to make a claim if you do not want to.
-For completely free advice 0800 073 8804 will connect to our team of legal experts who can answer queries and offer solutions and advice.
-We can, of course, also begin your claim.
+You are free to take or leave our advice.
+Also, we won’t ever push you to make a claim if you do not want to.

 Helpful Resources